napol-n/WriteUp/HackTheBox/YARA & SIGMA FOR SOC ANALYSTS.md

 ---

 ## Lab 2: Hunting Evil with YARA (Windows Edition)
+Study the "C:\Rules\yara\shell_detector.yar" YARA rule that aims to detect "C:\Samples\MalwareAnalysis\shell.exe" inside process memory.
+Then, specify the appropriate hex values inside the "$sandbox" variable to ensure that the "Sandbox detected" message will also be detected.
+Enter the correct hex values as your answer.
+Answer format: Remove any spaces

 ### 🎯 Objective
 - Study and configure a YARA rule (`shell_detector.yar`) to detect specific strings in process memory